Table of Contents

-Arthrology is the study of joints, related to the types, structures, functions, disorders and treatment of different joint disorders.
+Arthrology is the study of types, structure, functions, disorders and their treatments of bone joints.

 Based on their mobility, joints are classified into three types: